Plumulites

-Plumulites is an extinct genus of machaeridians, extinct annelid group.
+Plumulites is an extinct genus of machaeridians, an extinct annelid group.

 Description

 Plumulites is normally small animal, for example complete specimen of P. canadensis reached only 16.5 mm, and P. bengtsoni being 28 mm.
 However, several largest specimens probably reached around 15 cm, making Plumulites largest machaeridians ever known.

 Fossils of Plumulites were mostly known from isolated sclerites, and originally considered as arthropod or an echinoderm.
 However, complete sclerite assemblages of P. richorum described in 1979 has shown that this animal is more likely to be annelid worm, the group which includes modern-day earthworm, leech and bristleworm.